mapleint/dllinjector/README.md

 # dllinjector
-simple createremote thread injector I spedran in less than 8 minutes for fun if you think you can beat my speedrun (with error checking) then go ahead and try
+simple createremotethread loadlibrary injector I spedran in less than 8 minutes for fun if you think you can beat my speedrun (with error checking) then go ahead and try

 ## disclaimer